 Following his second year in Law School he began as a Summer Associate for Aaronson, Rappaport, Feinstein & Deutsch, LLP, in Manhattan, NY.
-At the end of that summer, Aaronson, Rappaport, Feinstein & Deutsch, LLP offered Sean a full time position upon graduating Law School.
-He was the first Associate to ever be hired to the well established, mid-sized firm (over 60 attorneys) directly from Law School.
-As an Associate at Aaronson, Rappaport, Feinstein & Deutsch, LLP, he was involved in all aspects of medical malpractice defense litigation.
+At the end of that summer, Aaronson’s office offered Sean a full time position upon graduating Law School.
+He was the first Associate to ever be hired to the firm directly from Law School.
+As an Associate Attorney, he was involved in all aspects of medical malpractice defense litigation.
 He represented and defended physicians of various specialties, and medical institutions such as Brookdale Hospital, Brooklyn Hospital and Methodist Hospital.
-In addition to preparing high exposure cases for trial (brain damaged infant, wrongful death, etc.), he also sat on steering committees for the Phen-Fen and Breast Implant class actions, as well as co-wrote an article for The New York Law Journal on the Physician-Patient Privilege.
+In addition to preparing high exposure cases for trial, he also sat on steering committees for the Phen-Fen and Breast Implant class actions, as well as co-wrote an article for The New York Law Journal on the Physician-Patient Privilege.